yashu1wwww/Instagram-Auto-Like-and-Comment-To-Hashtag/README.md

 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
 Place it in the designated folder.
 Open the command prompt in that particular folder and enter lc.py or double-click on the hlc.py file.

+# 👉 Note: Every time Instagram updates the code, it varies.
+So, open the YouTube video, press 'Ctrl+Shift+C' to open the developer tools, and inspect the like button & comments

 👉Note:-

 👉if your selenium version is in latest version then the code never run